 - Video games, those especially with a flashing light, like a strobe light.

-Although migraines can begin at any age, women/girls are 3 times more likely than men/boys.
-And most usually occurs in adolescence.
-Reaching its worse in your mid-30s.
+Although migraines can begin at any age, women/girls are three times more likely than men/boys.
+And usually occurs in adolescence.
+I can get worse in your mid-30s.
 If there is a family history, one is more prone also to develop migraines.

 Please keep in mind that I am not a doctor.
 I am sharing some information I read at my doctor’s waiting room last week.
 It seemed like a useful article to write about.
-And, personally, I have learned a lot.
+And I have learned a lot.
 I didn’t know the severity of migraines.